whoisorioki/dashboard/md/data_loading.md

   - Poll Druid Overlord API for new ingestion tasks
   - On new ingestion, purge relevant Redis keys (by prefix/pattern)
   - Update `lastIngestionTime` in Redis or memory
-  - Expose `/api/health/data-version` endpoint returning `lastIngestionTime`
+  - Expose GraphQL health/data-version query returning `lastIngestionTime`

 ---